February 17, 2023

 A guided night walk, crocodile spotting on a Daintree River cruise, swimming in the pristine creeks, a trip to the reef and horse riding are all on the cards.

-While there are a number of amazing accommodation options in the Daintree and in Cape Tribulation, if you’d rather base yourself in one of the accommodations in Port Douglas there are also Cape Tribulation and Daintree tours that depart from there, including the full-day Daintree Rainforest Discovery.
+While there are a number of amazing accommodation options in the Daintree and places to stay in Cape Tribulation, if you’d rather base yourself in one of the accommodations in Port Douglas there are also Cape Tribulation and Daintree tours that depart from there, including the full-day Daintree Rainforest Discovery.
 The 10-hour tour will pick you up from your accommodation in Port Douglas and will commence with a traditional Welcome to Country and smoking ceremony by the Kuku Yalanji people.

 Lunch at On The Turps at the Heritage Lodge, a swim in nearby Cooper Creek, a walk at Jindalba Boardwalk, a stop for ice cream and a Daintree River cruise are all on the itinerary for the day.
 On the way home you’ll get to stop at Mount Alexandra Lookout to take in the views of the Daintree Rainforest and its coastline.
 You might also see the Daintree River as it snakes through the landscape.